UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 	    - Gathers and merges the physiological, psychometrics, activity data for all participants

 	- 7.dc-generate-meta-data-break-activity.R
-	    - Generates info regarding total breaks, time of the break, frequency of the breaks etc.
+	    - Generates data for total breaks, time of the break, frequency of the breaks etc.

 	- 8.dc-generate-model-data.R
 	    - Generates the working session mean data to perform the linear modeling